rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ## Virt Commands

-View saved configuration
+### View saved configuration

 - `virsh dumpxml win2k16 | grep -i 'bridge'` show bridge config for a host named win2k16
 - `virsh dumpxml win2k16 > ~/win2k16.xml` Save the configuration for a host named win2k16

-Start/stop a virtual machine
+### Start/stop a virtual machine

 - `sudo virsh win2k16 start` Start a virtual machine named win2k16
 - `sudo virsh shutdown win2k16` Send an ACPI shutdown signal to the virtual machine
 - `sudo virsh destroy win2k16` Power off the VM without signalling it.
 Data loss can occur
 - `sudo virsh reboot` win2k16 Does not signal the VM.
 Data loss can occur

-View VM Details
+### View VM Details

 - `virsh dominfo win2k16` Show detailed information

-Check Virtual Machine status
+### Check Virtual Machine status

 - `virsh domstate win2k16`

-List virtual machines
+### List virtual machines

 - `virsh list --all` List all vms including those not running
 - `virsh list` List all running vms

-Connect to VM Console
+### Connect to VM Console

 - `sudo virsh console win2k16` See [How to enable KVM virsh console access]([#how-to-enable-kvm-virsh-console-access](https://ravada.readthedocs.io/en/latest/docs/config_console.html)) for a detailed article on how to setup console access

-View DHCP leases
+### View DHCP leases

 - `virsh net-dhcp-leases default` show dhcp leases on network default.
 - `virsh net-dhcp-leases host-bridge` show dhcp leases on network host-bridge.

 In the yaml file we disabled dhcp with `dhcp4: false` so there are no leases.

+### View the network yaml files

+- virsh netdumpxml default Show the configuration of the network named default
+- virsh netdumpxml host-bridge Show the configuration of the network named host-bridge

+### Edit the network yaml files

+- virsh net-edit default Open the yaml configuration file of the  network `default` in the system editor
+- virsh net-edit host-bridge Open the yaml configuration file of the network `host-bridge` in the system editor

+### Start/Stop networks

+- virsh net-destroy default Stop the network `default`
+- virsh net-start default Start the network `default`

+## Manually create the bridge configuration

 You can manually create the bridge and link it to eno1 from the terminal